 Regulatory bodies certainly have their hands full these days.
 While most of the world continues to push for increasingly stringent fuel economy and emission targets, vehicle safety standards still vary significantly between mature and emerging markets, and to date have prevented penetration by new companies in the former.
 As with the development of any new technology or concept, multiple options and paths emerge.
 It is impossible to have a standardized set of rules or specifications until the technology has matured to a critical point.
 To that end, governments and regulatory bodies have had a difficult time keeping up with how to create a playbook to help guide the development of autonomous & connected vehicles, and how they interact with the world around them.
 There have been both benchmarks and cautionary tales along the way about how to best regulate and partner with those driving innovation.
 Regardless of the path, public safety must be paramount.
 Municipalities are increasingly reaching out to technology companies, academia and service providers to come up with the best possible combination of public/private partnerships, all while keeping its citizens safe.

 Upkeep is expensive.
-Maintaining things like roads, bridges, tunnels, power plants (and electric grid), water supply and all the other things that society needs to prosper comes at a daunting cost.
-On top of simply maintaining these crucial components, planners have started to take into account what type of infrastructure will be needed into the future.
+Maintaining roads, bridges, tunnels, power plants (and electric grid), water supply and other services that society needs to prosper comes at a daunting cost.
+On top of simply maintaining these crucial components, planners are taking into account future infrastructure requirements.
 Integrating things like road sensors, next-gen parking meters, lights, garages and other “smart” into planning has allowed cities to more effectively utilize their limited space as populations continue to grow within their borders.
 PwC estimates that over $4.5 trillion will be spent globally each year on infrastructure between now and 2020.
 While many politicians have championed heavy infrastructure investment, coming up with the needed funds can be a difficult task.
 With tax dollars strained, there is an increased reliance on private investment to help drive infrastructure projects.

 PwC’s Capital Projects and Infrastructure team has identified additional technologies like autonomous vehicles, 3D printing, drones, augmented reality and the Internet of Things (IoT) that will help to transform infrastructure from a traditionally predictable, engineering-driven, labor-intensive set of projects to a living, breathing landscape of innovation.

-There is no silver bullet.
-Experts have said time and again that there is no one solution to solving urban congestion.
-Rather, a host of various technologies and modes of transportation offer the best hope of improving how people and goods move from point to point.
-Cities are increasingly leveraging data to better understand how its citizens and goods are traveling, allowing for more efficient and customized solutions based on population density, climate, and layout, among others.
+Easing urban congestion is a complex issue to solve.
+Many experts agree that a host of technologies and modes of transportation offer the best hope of improving how people and goods move from point to point.
+Increasingly, cities are leveraging data to better understand how its citizens and goods are traveling, allowing for more efficient and customized solutions based on factors like population density, climate and layout.

-For all the discussion around the connected car and its ability to communicate with the world around it, they are not alone.
+Part of solution may be the connected car and its ability to communicate with the world around it.
 Subways, trains, buses, taxi fleets and other modes of transportation are also working together to improve quality of life by increasing their interaction with one another.
-This sharing of information has the potential to decrease maintenance and improve flow during peak usage times with the help of predictive analytics.
+By sharing information, our society may be able to decrease maintenance and improve flow during peak usage times with the help of predictive analytics.

 Sales, finance and insurance

 Digital has been one of the largest drivers of technological innovation since the turn of the century, becoming an integral part of the mobility initiative.
-From the evolution of in-vehicle e-commerce and social media apps, digital will play a huge part in the overall customer experience.
-Likewise with products and services offered while traveling, whatever the mode may be.
+Products and services offered while traveling, including in-vehicle e-commerce and social media apps, are examples of the huge role this technology plays in the overall customer experience.
 Digital is also helping to improve supply chains, a key theme of Industry 4.0.

 Of course with so many participants offering products and services, which are often layered on top of one another with increasing complexity, the risk of cybersecurity threats becomes very real.
 For e-commerce and other applications that require payment or other sensitive information, blockchain is seen as a key safety measure that is being used in a growing number of areas.
 Further consolidation and/or collaboration of digital systems is another step being taken…working together and finding communization represents a common sense approach to minimizing risk.
 However, at every turn, hackers continue to evolve and so the fight goes on.